ConConner/ConConsMapMapper/Map Mapper 2.3/datafiles/README, CHANGELOG.txt

 Beta 2.1 (XX.XX.XXXX)
 ------------------------------------
 # grid can be toggled
+# base markers now included in the program
 + the window is now resizeable
 + NEW hammer tool
 + added hotkeys